ApolloAuto/apollo/docs/specs/Open_Space_Planner_Profiling/README.md

 ### Upload data to BOS

-Here is the folder structure requirements for job submission：
+Here is the folder structure requirements for job submission:
 1. A cyber record file containing the execution of open space planner scenario.

 1. A configuration file `vehicle_param.pb.txt`; there is a sample file under `apollo/modules/common/data/vehicle_param.pb.txt`.